alejandrobarranco01/embedded-core/communication protocols/uart/README.md

 # UART Communication Overview 📡

-**UART** (Universal Asynchronous Receiver Transmitter) is a serial communication protocol that transmits data without a shared clock signal between the transmitter and receiver.
+**UART** (Universal Asynchronous Receiver Transmitter) is a (hardware) serial communication protocol that transmits data without a shared clock signal between the transmitter and receiver.

 ## Physical Connections